University of Yaoundé I

 The University of Yaoundé I (French: Université de Yaoundé I) is a public university in Cameroon, located in the capital Yaoundé.
 It was formed in 1993 following a university reform that split the country's oldest university, the University of Yaoundé, into two separate entities: the University of Yaoundé I and the University of Yaoundé II.

+Faculties

-The University of Yaounde I, consists of:
+The University of Yaounde I consists of: